-Luxury watches are some of the most glamorous and powerful pieces of statement accessories out there.
-Very few of us will be able to afford the watches featured below, but reading the rich history and meticulous process is sometimes enough to pique interest.
+Luxury watches are some of the most glamorous and powerful statement accessories out there.
+Very few of us will afford the watches featured below, but reading the rich history and meticulous process is sometimes enough to pique interest.

 Below are some of the most expensive watches in the world.
 We’ll highlight the outrageous price tags, and we’ll also talk about the artistry and craftsmanship that go into each watch.
 Some are old creations sold in auctions, some owned by popular personalities, and others were created more recently.